LvcasX1/videogames-inventory/README.md

 # Videogames Inventory

 Hi there :wave: !
 This is a videogame inventory app, my test project.
+This app is very small, just a basic CRUD operation for videogames.

+## How it works?

+The project is built with NodeJS + Express.
+Created games are stored in a database, on development was using Atlas.
+On each CRUD action made on any game, it will send an event to AWS SQS.
+When the event reaches the queue it will trigger an AWS Lambda function that is in charge to send an e-mail through AWS Simple Email Service.

+[Click here](#workflow-diagram) to see the flow chart.
+### Features

+- MVC Pattern, resting on mongoose
+- Unit tests made with Jest
+- Eslint to ensure a code standard
+- Husky to manage pre-commit and pre-push with hooks
+- Multi environment support
+- JWT for authorization
+- Dockerized

 <br>